flutter-stripe/flutter_stripe/README.md

 ## Known issues

-- The Card field on Android has focus issues - it's being tracked in [#14](https://github.com/flutter-stripe/flutter_stripe/issues/14) and related to issues in the Flutter framework.
-If this is a blocker for your project consider using the PaymentSheet alternative
+- The Card field on Android has focus issues on older Flutter versions - it has been fixed by the Flutter framework in the master branch.
+The issue is being tracked in [#14](https://github.com/flutter-stripe/flutter_stripe/issues/14).

 ## Contributing